To be considered for the studentship, candidates must:

 If you wish to discuss any details of the project informally, please contact Dr Jethro Browell by email or tel: + 44 (0)141 444 7297.

-Application submission deadline is 5pm, Friday 22 September 2017.
 Short-listed candidates will be called for interview.
-Interviews will take place late September.
+Interviews will take place on a rolling basis from now until the end of December.